supahero1/shnet/docs/c/tcp.md

 }
 ```

-In the above example, if the socket ever receives more than `4095` bytes
+In the above example, if the socket ever receives more than `4095` bytes of
-of data, it will fall into an infinite loop.
-This is only a small example.
+data, it will fall into an infinite loop, but if you don't expect more than
-You can freely add more protection, like:
+that, you can just close the socket with the reason of an invalid client:

 ```c
 if(to_read <= 1) {